DebajyotiTalukder2001/nykaa-fashion-clone.github.io/README.md

 # nykaa-fashion-clone.github.io
-This is a Clone Website of Nykaa-Fashion, which is one of the largest E-Commerce platforms for fashion & lifestyle in India.
+This is a Clone Website of Nykaa-Fashion, which is one of the largest E-Commerce platforms for fashion and lifestyle in India.
-This website is complete responsive and built using HTML, CSS, JavaScript, jQuery & Bootstrap.
-The Nykaa-Fashion-Clone Website is live at GitHub-Pages.
+This website is fully responsive and built using HTML, CSS, JavaScript, jQuery, and Bootstrap.
+The Nykaa Fashion Clone Website is live at GitHub Pages.

 [Click Here](https://debajyotitalukder2001.github.io/nykaa-fashion-clone.github.io/)